Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 The medieval market town in the West Midlands is well known for being the 16th-century birthplace of William Shakespeare, probably the most famous writer in the English language.
 Literary fans will love visiting Stratford-upon-Avon and learning more about the life of the talented British poet and playwright.

-You can visit many interesting sites including the charming thatched medieval cottage where Shakespeare was born and spent his childhood, the site of Shakespeare’s New Place where he lived during his later years, his wife Anne Hathaway’s cottage and Mary Arden’s Farm (the childhood home of Shakespeare’s mother).
+- Visit the site of Shakespeare’s New Place where he lived during his later years, his wife Anne Hathaway’s cottage, and Mary Arden’s Farm (the childhood home of Shakespeare’s mother).

 How to get from London to Stratford-upon-Avon: